bareos/bareos/docs/manuals/source/Configuration/Director.rst

           /home/user/www/cache
           /home/user/temp

-   NOTE: subdirectories will not be backed up.
+   Subdirectories will not be backed up.
 That is, the directive applies to the two directories in question and any children (be they files, directories, etc).

 .. _directive-fileset-plugin:

+.. config:option:: dir/fileset/include/Plugin

-Plugin = plugin-name:plugin-parameter1:plugin-parameter2:...
+   :type: plugin-name:plugin-parameter1:plugin-parameter2:...

    Instead of only specifying files, a file set can also use plugins.
 Plugins are additional libraries that handle specific requirements.
 The purpose of plugins is to provide an interface to any system program for backup and restore.
 That allows you, for example, to do database backups without a local dump.

    The syntax and semantics of the Plugin directive require the first part of the string up to the colon to be the name of the plugin.
 Everything after the first colon is ignored by the File daemon but is passed to the plugin.
 Thus the plugin writer may define the meaning of the rest of the string as he wishes.

    For more information, see :ref:`fdPlugins`.

-   The program :ref:`bpluginfo` can be used, to retrieve information about a specific plugin.

-   Note: It is also possible to define more than one plugin directive in a FileSet to do several database dumps at once.
+   It is also possible to define more than one plugin directive in a FileSet to do several database dumps at once.

-Options = ...
+.. config:option:: dir/fileset/include/Options

    See the :ref:`fileset-options` section.